iot-salzburg/gpu-jupyter/README.md

     If the error still occurs, so try there could be an issue that docker can't use the GPU.
 Please try [this](https://cschranz.medium.com/set-up-your-own-gpu-based-jupyterlab-e0d45fcacf43) or similar tutorials on how to install the required drivers.

+## Support

+For commercial support, please contact [b-data](https://www.b-data.io) by email: <support@b-data.ch>.

+b-data GmbH tailors the JupyterLab images to your needs, e.g.

+* Integration of self-signed CA certificates to enable communication with web services on the intranet

+* Setting up the necessary environment variables so that everything works behind a corporate proxy server

+Additionally, the JupyterHub setup can be customised to allow

+* Authentication with AD/LDAP

+* Mounting CIFS/SMB file shares

+and much more.

 ### Contribution

 This project has the intention to create a robust image for CUDA-based GPU applications,